Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/TESTING.md

 # Browser Testing
 All browser testing was done with the same method above
+* Problems usually rise when my css was not compatable with most browsers, running my css code through a [Auto-Prefixer](https://autoprefixer.github.io/) solved these compatablity issues.

 ## Chrome-Microsoft Edge
 * All testing approved